ARTFL-Project/text-pair/README.md

 textalign --source_files=/path/to/source/files --target_files=/path/to/target/files --config=config.ini --workers=6 --output_path=/path/to/output
 ```

+## Configuring the alignment ##
+When running an alignment, you need to provide a configuration file to the `textalign` command.
+You can find a generic copy of the file in `/var/lib/text-align/config/config.ini`.
+You should copy this file to the directory from which you are starting the alignment.
+Then you can start editing this file.
+Note that all parameters have comments explaining their role.
+While most values are reasonable defaults and don't require any edits, you do have to provide a value for `table_name` in the Web Application section at the bottom of the file.

 ## Alignments using PhiloLogic databases ##

 This currently uses the dev version of PhiloLogic5 to read PhiloLogic4 databases.
 So you'll need a version of PhiloLogic5 installed.